Sanofi could acquire L'Oreal's stake, buy more of Regeneron

-PARIS/LONDON Repurchasing L'Oreal's (OREP.PA) 9 percent stake in Sanofi (SASY.PA) might make sense for the French drugmaker if the $12 billion holding is put up for sale, Sanofi's chief executive said on Friday.
+PARIS/LONDON Repurchasing L'Oreal's (OREP.PA) 9 percent stake in Sanofi (SASY.PA) might make sense for the French drugmaker if the $12 billion (7 billion pounds) holding is put up for sale, Sanofi's chief executive said on Friday.

 Chris Viehbacher told an investor conference the group had the resources to do "opportunistic" share buybacks, as well as making bolt-on acquisitions and potentially increasing its stake in U.S. biotech firm Regeneron Pharmaceuticals (REGN.O).